 Andy has served as president, VP of engineering, chief architect of emerging technologies, chief information architect, technology evangelist, chairman, board member, technical advisor, venture capital fundraiser, product manager, product architect, and software engineer.
 He has extensive experience as a contract negotiator (software licensing, OEM licensing, company/technology acquisitions, etc.) and as a technical due diligence analyst in connection with M&A and fundraising activities.

 He holds a B.S.E in Computer Engineering from the University of Michigan where he also did graduate studies in compiler construction, AI, robotics, and real-time systems.
 He completed a condensed MBA course for executives from Pepperdine University.
 Andy is passionate about building software to last, playing guitar, mountaineering, backpacking, hiking, running, and critical thinking.

 Jeff Sinclair, MBA

 ENTR 390.003/ES 310 Business Entrepreneurship in Thought and Action

 Jeff has a passion for innovation and entrepreneurship.
-He has made multiple investments in start-ups and private-equity-owned companies, and currently serves on the boards of directors of four privately-held companies.
-He also started his own firm, Caithness LLC, and formed a partnership with Headwaters, a Pittsburgh-based investment bank, to serve family-owned businesses in the Midwest and Mid-Atlantic.
+He has made over 30 investments in start-ups and private-equity-owned companies and has served on the boards of directors of several of these companies.
+He was an investor and served on the board of a successful startup that was acquired by a Fortune 100 company in 2015.

-Before joining McKinsey, Jeff worked for Chrysler Corporation as a test engineer and IBM as a systems engineer.
-Jeff holds a Masters in Business Administration and a Bachelor of Science in Engineering from the University of Michigan.
+Before joining McKinsey, Jeff worked for Chrysler Corporation and IBM.
+He holds a Masters in Business Administration and a Bachelor of Science in Engineering from the University of Michigan.